MeltwaterArchive/storyplayer/modules/assertions/assertsObject.md

 _assertsObject()_ allows you to test a PHP object and its contents, and to compare it against another PHP object.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\ObjectExpects_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\AssertsObject_.

 ## doesNotEqual()